DefinitelyTyped/tsd/README.md

 ## How to contribute

-To contribute adding new definition files references "fork" this project and add a new file on `repo_data` folder according to the following specifications:
+To contribute adding new definition files references, "fork" this project and add a new file on `repo_data` folder according to the following specifications:

 ```javascript
 {